 Understanding Pittsburgh home prices

-When your home appreciates you have a bigger asset to borrow against, and you'll see a higher profit when you sell.
-There are many different reasons why property values in Pittsburgh move up and down.
-So, how will you know what you're buying now will appreciate over time?
-It's critical that you choose a real estate agent in Pittsburgh who recognizes the factors that influence local prices.
+When your home appreciates you have a bigger asset to borrow against, and you'll generate a better profit when you sell.
+Property values in Pittsburgh go up and down for numerous reasons, so how will you know what you're buying presently won't depreciate the day after you close?
+The most important aspect to consider is that you select a REALTOR® in Pittsburgh who understands the factors that affect local prices.

-Location in a community - Proximity to schools, jobs, and amenities also have a great impact on most home buyers' choices.
-So when it comes to keeping their value, these regions often appreciate much more reliably than areas lacking key features.
+Access to services - People typically want homes in the regions with the best and most convenient amenities, like our schools, jobs, and shopping.
+So when it comes to keeping their value, these regions typically appreciate much more reliably than areas lacking key features.

-Appreciation history - Have house prices increased or decreased over the last 5-10 years?
-Is the community thought to be desirable because of its location or affordability?
+Appreciation history - Have property prices risen or declined over the past 5-10 years?
+Is the community considered desirable because of its location or affordability?

-The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a nice mixture of business in an area, or does it count on just one industry?
-Is the blend of commercial and residential zoning changing?
-These items play a role.
+Economic factors - Have businesses moved into or away from an area?
+Are local businesses hiring?
+Is there a good mix of business in an area, or does it depend on just one industry?
+These items play a part.